The Cesium Flash

 When they arrive at Alfred’s apartment Susanna suggests they clean themselves up.
 Alfred viewed it as a chance to show chivalry wasn’t dead and suggests Susanna and Utalk get cleaned up first.
 Susanna eagerly agreed.
 Utalk showed no reaction.

 While Susanna was in the bathroom Alfred turned on his computer.
 Utalk stood by the bathroom door with towels in her arms.
 Alfred pulled out two pairs of sweat pants and two sweat shirts.
 He handed them to Utalk.

 “You and Susanna might want to change into something else.
 I suppose one of the first orders of business is to buy some women’s clothes.”

 Utalk nodded.
-Alfred walked to his computer and brought up his contact list.
-When Susanna stepped out of the bathroom Alfred waved for her to join him at his computer.
-Alfred showed her his list of contacts.
-He explained to her about the cesium flash and the electronic pulse.
+Alfred powered up his computer and brought up his contact list.
+Susanna steps out of the bathroom.
+Alfred waves for her to join him at his computer.
+Alfred shows her his list of contacts.
+He explains about the cesium flash and the electronic pulse.
 It was these phenomena that made it possible for him to know where and when the UFOs would land.

 Susanna casually walked towards the kitchen.
-When she was a few paces from Alfred she turned around as she took out the weapon.
-She pointed the weapon at Alfred.
+When she is a few paces from Alfred she turns around as she takes out the weapon.
+She points the weapon at Alfred.